top of page

 Tonkatsu Stir Fry

-Is the style of pork tonkatsu or is the name of the sauce?
+Is tonkatsu the style of pork or the name of the sauce?
 Kind of like a chicken-or-the-egg situation.
-Except for tonkasu roughly means "deep-fried" which describes the pork and how to use the sauce.
+Tonkatsu roughly means deep-fried, which describes both the pork and how the sauce gets used.

 Ingredients